ramyalnp/ramyalnp.github.io/_pages/about.md

 You might’ve come across my [GitHub](https://github.com/ramyalnp) where I share code for data-driven biology, or my [LinkedIn](https://www.linkedin.com/in/ramya0001/).
 If not—feel free to check them out!

 I’m always open to teaming up on new ideas, writing, or research.
-Reach me at [your email] if you're curious to collaborate.
+Reach me at [rl001@stanford.edu] if you're curious to collaborate.

 Things I’m currently into: